daniel-ob/baskets/README.md

 - **Deliveries** page allows to:
   - Set each delivery date, order deadline and available products.
     - If "order deadline" is left blank, it will be set to `ORDER_DEADLINE_DAYS_BEFORE` before delivery date.
   - View **total ordered quantity** for each product to notify producers.
-A link is shown to **modify** related orders items in the event that a maximum stock is reached.
-      - If a user order is changed, a warning message will be shown with user's contact details to notify him.
+A link allows to see all related Order Items.
   - In "Deliveries list" page:
     - View "orders count", which links to related orders.
     - **Export related order forms**: Once a delivery deadline is passed, a link will be shown to download delivery order forms in *xlsx* format.
 The file will contain one sheet per order including user information and order items.
-    - Email users that created an order for selected deliveries.
+    - Email users having ordered for selected deliveries.
 - **Orders** page allows to:
   - View and update user orders.
   - Export .xlsx file containing recap of monthly order amounts per user.

 ### Other

-- **Account validation**:
-  - For sake of security, a staff validation is needed to activate user accounts.
-  - When a new user registers, account is set as "inactive" (user cannot log in yet) and a notification email is sent to all staff members.
-  - As soon as account is set as 'active', a notification email is sent to user.
+- **Soft-delete** has been implemented for `Producer` and `Product` models.
+When deleting them, by default they are just deactivated.
+They won't be anymore shown on User or Admin interfaces but we keep them on database.
+- **Mobile-responsiveness**: This has been achieved using Bootstrap framework in user interface.
+Moreover, Django admin interface is also mobile responsive.
 - **API**: User orders can be managed using an API.
 See [API reference](#api-ref) for further details.
-- **Mobile-responsiveness**: This has been achieved using Bootstrap framework in user interface.
-Moreover, Django admin interface is also mobile responsive.

 ## Dependencies <a name="dependencies"></a>

 In addition to **Django**, the following libraries has been used:

+- **Django-allauth**: to manage user login, register and password reset
 - **XlsxWriter**: to create xlsx files in `baskets/export.py`
 - **Selenium**: to do browser end-to-end testing in `baskets/tests/test_functional.py`

-The versions used can be found in `requirements.txt`
+See required versions in `requirements` folder (pip) or Pipfile (pipenv).

 ## Run using Docker <a name="run"></a>